wjcesaretti/altergeist/README.md

 - RDF knowledge graph of political philosophers and their beliefs
 - Context transformation engine for simulating alternate timelines
-- LLM-powered response generation with ideology preservation
+- Llama 3.1-powered response generation with ideology preservation
 - CLI interface for easy interaction
 - Automatic response logging and ideology scoring

 ## Prerequisites

 - Python 3.8+
-- OpenAI API key
+- Hugging Face account and access token
 - RDFLib and other dependencies (see requirements.txt)

 ## Installation